Siddharth-0381/BINGO/README.md

-# BINGO
+# BINGO GAME
-A project using the basic C++ programming concepts.
+A project using the basic C++ programming concepts like loops, functions, arrays, etc.